History of Zeus

 2013 – A new facility opens in Branchburg, NJ, replacing the original plant in Raritan.

 2015 – Zeus launches its free Virtual Sample Locker service, an online portal where registered members can order samples quickly with expedited shipping.
-FluoroPEELZ™ peelable heat shrink, the most significant improvement for catheter construction in years, is launched, and Zeus begins coating fiber optics.
-The Letterkenny, Ireland, facility is also expanded.
+FluoroPEELZ™ peelable heat shrink, the most significant improvement for catheter construction in years, launches, and Zeus begins coating fiber optics.
+The Letterkenny, Ireland, facility also expands.

-2016 – Liquid Crystal Polymer (LCP) monofilament is announced as a replacement for metal braiding in catheter construction.
+2016 – Liquid Crystal Polymer (LCP) monofilament is introduced as a replacement for metal braiding in catheter construction.
 The Letterkenny, Ireland, facility achieves TS16949 automotive certification.

-2017 – Zeus launches the StreamLiner™ series of PTFE catheter liners, the thinnest in the market.
-Featuring an impressive array of thin wall and minimal ID/OD catheter liner options, these liners represent a new class of precision components that bring strength and flexibility for more advanced catheter designs.
+2017 – Zeus launches the StreamLiner™ series of extruded PTFE catheter liners, the thinnest in the market.
+Featuring an impressive array of thin-wall and minimal ID/OD catheter liner options, these liners represent a new class of precision components that bring strength and flexibility for more advanced catheter designs.

 2018 – Zeus announces a $76 million expansion that is expected to create an additional 350 jobs over the next several years.
-Soon thereafter, Zeus acquires MWC Technologies, LLC, adding to the capabilities Zeus has been perfecting for the past 5 decades.
+Soon thereafter, Zeus acquires Chattanooga-based MWC Technologies, LLC, adding polyimide manufacturing to the product portfolio that Zeus has been developing for the past 5 decades.